jake-a-ward/prospect/README.md

 myApp.config(['prospectViewsProvider', function (prospectViewsProvider) {
 		// use the 'view' function to define a named view prospectViewsProvider.view('myView', {
-			// a view's 'render' function needs to return an object with the properties controller and templateUrl
+			// a view's 'render' function needs to return an object with the properties controller, templateUrl, and controllerAs (optional)
 			// that will be used on the element rendering the view
 			render: function (path, params) {
 				// this function can be used to dynamically change the view based on the URL path and parameters return {
 					controller: 'exampleCtrl',
+					controllerAs: 'exampleCtrl',
 					templateUrl: 'example1.tmpl.html'
 				};
 			}